Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: Predicted Stability of the SDHCAL Prototype Response

-where $\Delta{T}/T$ is the relative temperature variation, allows maintaining an approximately stable efficiency~\cite{rpcvst} through online corrections.
+where $\Delta{T}/T$ is the relative temperature variation, allows maintaining an approximately stable efficiency~\cite{rpcvst}.
+The simulation is used to test the efficiency of this method.

 A dedicated simulation was performed where both temperature and the applied electric field amplitude are changed.
 It was assumed that the high voltage is scaled following eq.~\eqref{eq:hvscale}.
-As shown on Figure~\ref{fig:qeff.vs.t}, the stability of the GRPC response is then improved by the high voltage correction.
-The trends in the total charge and efficiency are reduced.
+As shown on Figure~\ref{fig:qeff.vs.t}, the stability of the GRPC response is then improved by the high voltage tuning.
+The trends in the total induced charge and efficiency are reduced.
 However, a residual dependence to the temperature is observed in the simulation.
-A correction for temperature increase of $5\degreecelsius$ leads to a decrease of the total charge by $5.3\%$ whereas it would increase by $22\%$ if no correction is applied.
+A temperature increase of $5\degreecelsius$ leads to a decrease of the total induced charge by $5.3\%$ in a detector where the high voltage is scaled, whereas it would increase by $22\%$ in a detector where the high voltage is constant.

 The effect of the temperature on the GRPC signal is linear while a non-linear dependence to the high voltage is expected as reported in ref.~\cite{cms}.
 An online automatized high voltage adjustment would require a tuning specific to this detector.